-3- Accutane, oral retinoic acids “a miracle treatment” for acne
+An oral retinoic acid “a miracle treatment” for acne

-Our dermatologist in Irvine Orange County, Dr. Parvin Shafa is an expert in treating Acne using “Accutane”, if needed.
-Visit us to learn more about “Accutane”, a big gun in acne therapy, and your other treatment options for acne.
+Our dermatologist in Irvine Orange County, Dr. Parvin Shafa is an expert in treating Acne with “Accutane”, if needed.
+Visit us to learn more about “Accutane”, a big gun in acne treatment, and your other treatment options for acne.

-Above are amazing before and after photos of our actual patient treated with Accutane (Isotretinoin).
-A miracle acne treatment, a lifesaver and a very effective treatment for stubborn or severe acne.
+Above are amazing before and after photos of one of our actual patient who was treated with Accutane (Isotretinoin).
+It is a miracle acne treatment, a lifesaver, and a very effective treatment for stubborn or severe acne.
 This is one of Dr. Shafa’s areas of expertise and passion since she believes it changes lives!

 Who is a candidate for “Accutane” treatment?